Skip to main content

 MQTT

-MQTT is a global object which allows to access mqtt functionality.
-JS code can monitor connection status, subscribe to miltiple topics and publish to topics.
+MQTT global object provides MQTT functionality.
+JS code can monitor connection status, subscribe and publish to miltiple topics.

 MQTT.isConnected()